rochelwang1205/next-js-dashboard/README.md

 ## Next.js App Router Course - Template

 This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+It contains the code for the dashboard application.

 ## About this repository
 - next.js 14, tailwind, typescript, vercel